kandashi/Dynamic-Effects-SRD/README.md

 **V5.0.00**
 -0.8.6 updates
 -Sickening Radiance spell removed, use Active Auras for this instead
-- small bug fixes, invisibility now wispers to the user and GM instead of announcing publicly
+- small bug fixes, invisibility now whispers to the user and GM instead of announcing publicly

+**V6**
+- All Midi items/spells etc have been moved to the MIDI SRD